 MOVICOL does not ferment either, which means less likelihood of gas or bloating/wind.

-MOVICOL is one of the only iso-osmotic laxatives available over the counter in Australia.
+MOVICOL is currently the only iso-osmotic laxative available in Australia.

 See video How MOVICOL works